 The first claim to be filed in the area was made by P.C.
-Dixon who settled on the banks of Walnut Creek in 1870 near what would become Walnut City (later Rush Center) in 1870.
-He was soon followed by the family of J. S. Templeton in August 1871.
-He and his wife soon had a son that they named Samuel Alpha, who was the first child born in Rush County.
+Dixon, who settled on the banks of Walnut Creek in 1870 near what would become Walnut City (later Rush Center) in 1870.
+The family of J. S. Templeton soon followed him in August 1871.
+He and his wife soon had a son named Samuel Alpha, who was the first child born in Rush County.

 With the promise of bountiful crops on the rich bottomlands of Walnut Valley, more and more settlers came to the area, and the settlement that formed was called Walnut City.
 A post office was established on February 13, 1874.

 At that time, the area between Walnut City and Alexander was bustling with young settlers under the protection of the cavalry units of Fort Larned, Fort Hays, Fort Dodge, and Fort Scott.
 The first church in the county was the Rush Center Methodist, organized in June 1874.
 The first store in the county was a grocery, established in Center Township the same year by John Hubbard.

-Within no time, a number of homes and businesses were established and the first school district was organized in 1875.
+Several homes and businesses were established within no time, and the first school district was organized in 1875.
 That same year, the impressive two-story Pennsylvania House, a hotel and restaurant, was built.
-The hotel initially contained 36 rooms, a large windmill for fresh water, two fireplaces, and a wide “covered entry porch.”
+The hotel initially contained 36 rooms, a large windmill for freshwater, two fireplaces, and a broad “covered entry porch.”

-Though the area was beginning to grow, just two years after the county was formed, it was re-surveyed and the southern tier of townships were transferred to neighboring Pawnee County in 1876.
-This changed the center of the county from Rush Center to La Crosse and an election was held to determine a permanent county seat in 1877.
-La Crosse won the county seat contest by 150 to 125 and the county building was moved on rollers from Walnut City to La Crosse.
+Though the area was beginning to grow, just two years after the county was formed, it was re-surveyed, and the southern tier of townships were transferred to neighboring Pawnee County in 1876.
+This changed the county center from Rush Center to La Crosse, and an election was held to determine a permanent county seat in 1877.
+La Crosse won the county seat contest by 150 to 125, and the county building was moved on rollers from Walnut City to La Crosse.